TOP FL TRAFFIC SCHOOL QUESTIONS

 Florida Groups Still Pushing For Distracted Driving Law

-Democratic State Senator Maria Sachs has joined with state law enforcement groups to create and pass a new state law which prohibits texting and driving.
+Democratic State Senator Maria Sachs teamed up with state law enforcement groups to craft and pass a shiny new state law that puts the brakes on texting while driving.

 So far state legislators have been resistant to a distracted driving law.
 Many opponents to a distracted driving law say such a law would unfairly encumber business people in a state where business is the backbone of an economy transitioning from one which is service-based to a more technology based economy.
 They also question whether such a law would cause issues for the state's millions of tourists who visit the state each year.